Dzarooo/laravel_ai_prompter_package/README.md

+> [!IMPORTANT]
+> Package requires OpenAI API key to work.
+Informations about how to get OpenAI API key can be found [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).

+# About the package

+_Laravel AI Prompter_ is a package that provides 2 new routes allowing to generate images and text using OpenAI' artificial intelligence:
+- `/text_generator` - chat with OpenAI' ChatGPT,
+- `/image_generator` - generate images in different quantities and different qualities based on user prompt.

+The goal of the package is to make access to AI in laravel projects easier.
+Clean code allows programmers to understand how OpenAI API works on real working example, so they can start working with AI on their own a lot faster.

 # How to configure the package

+> [!NOTE]
-_Note: Package was created on Laravel 11 and this tutorial follows Laravel 11.
-Configuration steps may vary depending on Laravel version and package may not work properly on older versions._
+> Package was created on Laravel 11 and this tutorial follows Laravel 11.
+Configuration steps may vary depending on Laravel version and package may not work properly on older versions.

 Firstly place package in given directory: `packages/Dzaro/AIPrompter`.